2310-social-media-aggregator/backend/pull_request_template.md

 ## Description
-Briefly describe the purpose and goal of this pull request.
+Creator Create with sad testing

 ## What type of PR is this? (check all applicable)
 - [x] 💡💫 Feature
-- [] 🐞🐛 Fix
+- [ ] 🐞🐛 Fix
-- [] 🪸🎭 Refactor
+- [ ] 🪸🎭 Refactor
-- [] 💅🎨 Style
+- [ ] 💅🎨 Style
-- [] 📄💾 Documentation
+- [ ] 📄💾 Documentation

 ## Reviewers
 Dylan, Isaac, Quin

 ## Changes
 List the changes introduced by this pull request.

-- Change 1
+- Creator Create
-Creator Index
+- Creator Serializer
+- Error Poro
+- Error Serializer
+- Made Creator.name unique
+- Added Creator.twitter_handle to Schema

 ## How Has This Been Tested?
 Describe testing implemented and what all it covers.
+- POST Creator Create
-- [x] Creator Index Request
+- POST Creator Create [SAD]-name taken

-- User Model
+- Creator Model name uniqueness
-- User Show
-- User Facade

 ## Related Issues
 Indicate any related issues that this pull request addresses or resolves.